Ask a Schreyer Scholar what they had the most questions about before arriving on campus, and chances are their answer will be "honors housing."

 - Many of the programs sponsored by the Honors College that take place in Atherton or Simmons Halls are open to all residents.
 That includes SASH (Simmons-Atherton Social Hour) — themed events featuring free food and games that are held at least two times a semester.

-One important note about honors housing: incoming freshmen Scholars must select honors housing for their first year in order to be guaranteed space for subsequent years.
+One important note about honors housing: incoming freshman Scholars must select honors housing for their first year in order to be guaranteed space for subsequent years.
 The Honors College commits to providing honors housing to Schreyer Scholars for all four years of their undergraduate studies, if that's what the Scholar wants to do, but that commitment is only made when a Scholar chooses honors housing starting with their freshman year.
 Scholars must complete housing annual contract renewals, meeting all contract deadlines, to receive this housing benefit.
 If a Scholar chooses to leave honors housing at any time during their undergraduate experience, they sacrifice the housing guarantee.

 Classic, elegant, and stately … the quintessential residence hall